500 Series Shinkansen: Interior

+Future plans

+In announcement made on 14 February 2024, JR West outlined plans to retire four of the six remaining 500 series sets from revenue service by the end of 2026.
+The plan is to shorten four existing 16-car N700 series sets into eight-car sets to replace the 500 series sets.
+On 24 July 2024, JR West announced plans to retire the last two 500 series sets by 2027.

 Special liveries

+500 Type Eva

-Since 7 November 2015, set V2 runs in a special "500 Type Eva" livery as part of the "Shinkansen:Evangelion Project" tie-up project to mark the 40th anniversary of the Sanyo Shinkansen and the 20th anniversary of Neon Genesis Evangelion.
+On 7 November 2015, set V2 began operating in a special "500 Type Eva" livery as part of the "Shinkansen:Evangelion Project" tie-up project to mark the 40th anniversary of the Sanyo Shinkansen and the 20th anniversary of Neon Genesis Evangelion.
 Initially planned to operate until March 2017, this livery was extended until 13 May 2018.
+Set V2 was then transformed to the Hello Kitty Shinkansen in June 2018.

 From 24 February until 7 May 2018, the 500 series car preserved at the Kyoto Railway Museum was exhibited in the "500 Type Eva" livery.

+Interior

+Hello Kitty

 In March 2018, JR West announced the launch of a special "Hello Kitty" themed 500 series train on Sanyo Shinkansen Kodama services.
-The train entered service on 30 June 2018.
+The train, set V2 which formerly ran in the "500 Type Eva" livery, entered service on 30 June 2018.
+It is scheduled to operate until spring 2026.

-Interior

 Preserved examples

-Car 521-1, formerly the front car of set W1, is preserved at the Kyoto Railway Museum, which opened in April 2016.
+As of 2023, two 500 Series cars have been preserved, both from the same set.
+Car 521–1, formerly the front car of set W1, is preserved at the Kyoto Railway Museum, which opened in April 2016.
 This car was exhibited in the "500 Type Eva" livery between 24 February and 7 May 2018.

-Car 522-1, formerly the end car of set W1, is preserved at the Hitachi Rail Kasado factory in Kudamatsu, Yamaguchi, in Autumn 2015.
+Car 522–1, formerly the end car of set W1, is preserved at the Hitachi Rail Kasado factory in Kudamatsu, Yamaguchi, in Autumn 2015.

+In popular culture

+The 500 Series Shinkansen served as basis for Liner Gao in Japanese mecha anime series The King of Braves GaoGaiGar.

+The Shinkansen Henkei Robo Shinkalion franchise would feature the 500 series as one of its many titular mecha.
+In addition to the standard livery, the Evangelion and Hello Kitty-wrapped versions also appeared in both the toyline and anime.

+The anime Transformers: Robots in Disguise features the Autobot character Railspike, who transforms into a 500 Series Shinkansen.